The Top 10 Strategic Technologies for 2020

 - Predictive analytics for student success (institutional level): Predictive analytics for student success is the statistical analysis of massive amounts of data to create models that establish risk factors relating to student persistence, retention, and completion.
 These models enable proactive institutional support of student success.

-Each technology was assigned an “attention” score that was a weighted combination of intentions to plan for, track, or implement a technology in 2019 (see the Methodology section for more details).
-The top 10 were the technologies with the highest attention scores.
+Each technology was assigned an "attention" score that is a weighted combination of intentions to plan for, track, or implement a technology in 2020 (see the Methodology section for more details).
+The top 10 are the technologies with the highest attention scores.
 We tested for statistically significant institutional differences in attention scores by three variables:

 - Carnegie Classification: Associate's, bachelor's, public master's, private master's, public doctoral, private doctoral, other US, and non-US.